 The first year is two full semesters, Fall and Spring, followed by a condensed third semester taken in early summer.
 Two classes are taken each semester, generally meeting every other weekend for 4 sessions each - or a total of 8 weekend sessions each semester.
 We attempt to honor both Canadian and US holidays in our schedule.
 A "weekend" consists of Friday night (5 - 9pm) and Saturday morning (8am - noon).

 The second year of the program is structured similarly to the first, and includes the on-site Pre-practicum (Fall), and Practicum (Spring) experiences.

 Is there a residency requirement?

 Yes, there are two residencies.
 In the Summer, between year one and year two of your studies, there is a one month residency (usually July) on the Gonzaga University campus in Spokane.
 While on campus you will take two of your classes with your cohort.
 Our past students have described their month of residency as one of the most challenging and most rewarding experiences of their lives.

 At the close of your second year, you return to campus in Spokane for a final one week residency.
-At this time (usually in May) you will attend and participate in your final Professional Seminar (ProSem) with your cohort and professor.
+At this time (usually in late-May) you will attend and participate in your final Professional Seminar (ProSem) with your cohort and professor.
 Following the ProSem, you will have your Comprehensive Oral Examination in which you present your Personal Theory of Counseling paper.